“The trouble with not having a goal is that you can spend your life running up and down the field and never score.” – Bill Copeland

 Having goals makes you accountable.
 Rather than just talk, you are now obligated to act.

 This accountability is accountability to yourself, not anyone else.
-No one knows the goals you set; people also don’t stand to gain (or lose) whether you achieve your goals or not.
-By setting specific goals, it lets you know whether you are on track in your plans, and if not, what to do about them.
+No one knows the goals you set.
+People also don’t stand to gain even if you achieve your goals.
+By setting specific targets, you can easily see if you are on track, and if not, what to do about them.

-When I started my blog years ago, I set goals such as to complete a certain number of articles a week, to hit a certain traffic target a week, and so on.
+When I started my blog Personal Excellence years ago, I set goals such as to complete a certain number of articles a week, to hit a certain traffic target a week, and to get a certain number of clients a month.
 This made me accountable to these targets.
 Each week, I would monitor my performance while working on my plan.
 If I found myself falling short, I would take the necessary steps to address it.
 I would cut out my Quadrant 4 tasks (time wasters) and identify the 80/20 actions to achieve my goals.
 Doing so helped me grow my blog very quickly, and within a year I was able to turn my passion into my full-time career.

 5. Motivates You